William "Henry" (or "Hen") Younkin was born on June 3, 1856 in or near Addison, Somerset County, the son of Frederick F. and Sarah (Faidley) Younkin.

 Daughter Minnie Snyder married (?)
 Whatley.
 They were in Philadelphia in 1976.

-Daughter Hazel Snyder married (?)
+Daughter Hazel Snyder wedded (?)
 Zimmerman.
 They resided in Berlin, Somerset County.

 ~ Daughter Alice Jane (Younkin) Ream ~